Morgan set to retire from international cricket

 "To then be a very good captain on top of that, tactically on the field and to look after the players...

-"There were so many times where people were caught on the boundary and they were like 'I should have just hit a single' and he was like 'no, no, next time you hit it out the ground'.
+"There were so many times where people were caught on the boundary and they were like 'I should have just hit a single' and he was like 'no, no, next time you hit it out of the ground'.
 We'd never come across a captain like that before."

 - Saudi Arabia's $2bn golf series: What's the controversy surrounding the new tournament?